FanDuel Daily Fantasy Sports Promo Code & Review

 As the DFS industry has grown, the wealth of information available relating to it has grown immensely, as well.
 There is a plethora of websites and blogs devoted to DFS content, ranging from advice to news.

 FanDuel’s in-house offering does a thorough job of keeping players informed.
 “The Duel” is charged with current and relevant sports content from a DFS and betting perspective.

 You’ll find advice on setting your lineups, tips for DFS success and quick videos on topics that are moving the needle in the world of sports.

-As you enter the world of DFS or sports betting, “The Duel” is worth taking the time to check out.
+As you enter the world of DFS or online sports betting, “The Duel” is worth taking the time to check out.

 FanDuel responsible gaming and account security

 FanDuel aims to keep users in the fold for as long as possible.